vmware-archive/pcf-prometheus-pipeline/README.md

-# Concourse pipeline deploying Prometheus BOSH release to monitor Pivotal Cloud Foundry
+# Concourse pipeline for deploying Prometheus to monitor Pivotal Cloud Foundry

 This pipeline is only compatible with PCF 1.12 and newer.
 If you are using an older version then please use [this pipeline](https://github.com/pivotal-cf/prometheus-on-PCF/tree/74fba4b3401340278d9cb66b4a8076b328de37b8) instead.